Lesley Lopez: Israel

 Lopez supports a two-state solution to the Israeli–Palestinian conflict.
 In October 2023, amid the Gaza war, Lopez said she supported Israel's right to defend itself and called for humanitarian aid to Palestine.

 Policing reform

 In June 2020, Lopez pledged to stop taking campaign contributions from the Fraternal Order of Police.
 During the 2023 legislative session, Lopez introduced a bill to allow municipalities to establish police accountability boards.

 Social issues

 In 2019, Lopez introduced a bill to expand the state's child pornography laws to include lascivious behavior and computer-generated images.
 The bill unanimously passed the Maryland General Assembly.

-In May 2022, following the leak of a draft majority opinion for the U.S. Supreme Court case Dobbs v.
-Jackson Women's Health Organization, Lopez sent a letter on the behalf of the Women's Legislative Caucus of Maryland to Governor Larry Hogan, asking that he release the $3.5 million in funds to train abortion care providers as part of the Abortion Care Access Act.
-Hogan denied her request, effectively delaying the law's implementation until July 2023.
-During her 2024 congressional campaign, Lopez said that she would support codifying the Roe v.
-Wade decision on the federal level.
-During the 2025 legislative session, she introduced legislation to create a $25 million grant fund to expand abortion access for uninsured or underinsured individuals.

 During the 2023 legislative session, Lopez introduced a bill prohibiting the Maryland Department of Public Safety and Correctional Services correctional staff from discriminating against gender nonconforming individuals and would allow these individuals to be housed in a facility that aligns with their gender identity.

+During the 2026 legislative session, Lopez introduced a bill that would expand the state's 311 system statewide through the use of AI chatbots and voicebots.